blomqvist/thesis/Report/report.md

 Before implementing the option control unit (OCU^[OCU: The name of our new external option handler, Option Control Unit]) prototype we designed a complete system model including details about hardware aspects, approximate software flow and CAN interface.

 ###3.1.1 Current system
-The Company has an options handler where the options runs tightly coupled in the main loop.
+The Company has an options handler where the options run tightly coupled in the main loop.
 The options are setup with a parameter table, one row with multiple columns per option.
 This table has to be modified for each truck as some parameters differs between different truck models.

 This makes it _dangerous_ and non-trivial to implement new options as a bug in one option might cause the truck to fail.
 The truck does implement fail detection in the kernel, and there is also a watchdog^[Hardware timer which restarts the system if the timer has not been restarted] which triggers if the code stops responding.
 However, the code in the unit responsible of controlling the truck should ideally be modified as little as possible.
 Having all of the options integrated in the main firmware makes it harder to test the functionality.